Following Breast Augmentation

 Additional measures to help reduce discomfort include avoiding pectoral exercises (bench press, fly, and push-ups) from one month prior to surgery to two months afterward.
 This also helps minimize swelling.

 One of the most common causes of nausea is pain.
 Many physicians have found that taking steps to reduce pain has markedly reduced the incidence of postoperative nausea and vomiting, even in those who are prone to it.
 Ask your doctor about prophylactic anti-nausea medications like metoclopramide, ondansetron, phenergan, scopalamine patches, and Emend.

 Dr. Vennemeyer and Dr. Loftus offer the following to their patients: decadron (an intravenous steroid which reduces nausea), Zofran (an anti-nausea medication that is so effective that it is routinely prescribed for cancer patients), Scopalamine (a medication which helps motion sickness), and Pepcid AC (this over-the-counter medication is a fabulous drug which further inhibits nausea in surgical patients).
+These will help with the breast surgery recovery process.
 In those who are particularly prone to nausea after surgery, Dr. Vennemeyer and Dr. Loftus recommend metocloprmide, phenergan, and emend.

 Why so many drugs?
 Because there are multiple potential causes of nausea following surgery, and each drug targets a different cause.
 If you are nauseated, it will not be evident which cause is involved.
 Nor will it be evident which drug will make you feel better.
 Dr. Vennemeyer and Dr. Loftus recommend starting with I.V. decadron, zofran, scopolamine patch, and Pepcid AC, as this combination works effectively for most.